Flabber459/Coding-Quiz/README.md

 # Coding-Quiz

-This is a quiz to learn how to code.
+This is a quiz about coding.